 - Windows Host (tested on Windows XP)

-Installing Portable Ubuntu to a USB Flash Drive
+Create a Portable Ubuntu USB Flash Drive

-- Download Portable Ubuntu
+- Download Portable Ubuntu Remix.

-- Insert your USB flash drive or portable device
+- Insert your USB flash drive.

-- Run Portable_Ubuntu.exe extracting it's contents to your USB device
+- Run Portable_Ubuntu.exe extracting its contents to your USB device.